-NIH urges dilated eye exams to detect glaucomaJanuary 15th, 2013 in Ophthalmology /
+NIH urges dilated eye exams to detect glaucomaJanuary 15, 2013 in Medicine & Health / Ophthalmology

 The National Eye Institute (NEI), a part of the National Institutes of Health, observes Glaucoma Awareness Month each January by encouraging Americans at higher risk for glaucoma to schedule a comprehensive dilated eye exam and to make a habit of doing so every one to two years.
 While anyone can get glaucoma, people at higher risk include African Americans age 40 and over; adults over the age of 60, especially those who are Mexican American; and people who have a family history of the disease.